box/developer.box.com/content/guides/tooling/postman/quick-start/3-log-in-to-box.md

   <LoggedIn id='postman_credentials'>
     ## You are now logged in

-    We just sent your browser to the **[Box Authorization](e://get-authorize)** screen where you granted our application access to your user account.
-Ater you granted us access, the browser redirected back to the `developer.box.com` site together with a `code`.
+    We just sent your browser to the [Box Authorization](e://get-authorize) screen where you granted your application access to your user account.
+Ater you granted it access the browser redirected back to this site with a `code`.

-    We then [exchanged](e://post-oauth2-token) this short lived `code` for a longer lived **Access Token** and **Refresh Token**.
-These tokens represent you, the user with the following name, to the Box API when making API calls.
+    We then [exchanged](e://post-oauth2-token) this short-lived `code` for a longer lived **Access Token** and **Refresh Token**.
+These tokens represent you, the **User**.

     <Store disabled inline id='postman_credentials' field='name'>
       Your name